Guides

 Challenge management is critical

 Never accept a challenge that wasn't generated by your server.
-Never reuse a challenge.
-If you skip challenge validation, an attacker can replay a previously captured attestation.
+The atomic DELETE ...
+RETURNING pattern above guarantees single-use semantics.
+Skipping challenge validation lets an attacker replay a previously captured attestation.